ROS-Aerial/aerial_robotic_landscape/simulation.md

 The following simulators have their own integrated physics simulation and basic rendering capabilities.
 They are capable of simulating the aerodynamic forces necessary to keep UAVs airborne:

 * **AIRsim** (https://github.com/microsoft/AirSim): An open-source project for aerial vehicle simulation by Microsoft.
+* **Flightgear** (https://www.flightgear.org/) This open source simulator is mostly meant for training pilots but have been used for UAvs as well.
+This simulator JBSsim with unreal engine
 * **Gazebo** (https://gazebosim.org/): A staple simulation widely used by the robotics and ROS (Robot Operating System) community.
 * **Isaac Sim** (https://developer.nvidia.com/isaac-sim): A simulator built by Nvidia for robotics with a strong focus on rendering.
 * **Pybullet** (https://pybullet.org/wordpress/): A real-time physics simulation that easily interfaces with Python.
 * **RealFlight** (https://www.realflight.com/): A simulator heavily used in the RC (Remote Control) community.
 * **Webots** (https://www.cyberbotics.com/): Another versatile robotics simulator with excellent ROS support.
+* **XPlane** (https://www.flightgear.org/) Similar to Flightgear (but then with a commercial license) this simulator was initially made for realistically flying planes for pilots, although it have been used for UAV flight.

 ## Simulation Packages